lukas-karsch/builtbylukas/src/content/blog/chrome-extension-for-maps.md

 ---
 title: Building a Chrome Extension to Restore the Google Maps Tab
-tags: [ chrome, extension, maps, google maps ]
+tags: [ chrome, extension, maps, google maps, how to create chrome extension ]
 ---

 # Building a Chrome Extension to restore the Google Maps Tab